Robot Setup#

 Example:

-❌ WRONG: FlexiVision One port 2000, Robot port 2001 -> no communication
+❌ WRONG: FlexiVision One port 2000, Robot port 2001 → No communication

-✅ CORRECT: FlexiVision One port 2000, Robot port 2000 -> communication works
+✅ CORRECT: FlexiVision One port 2000, Robot port 2000 → Communication working

-Step 2: Reconfigure the server#
+Step 2: Reconfiguring the server#

 5 |

-Click Reconfigure Server |
+Click the button Reconfigure Server |

 6 |

-Wait a few seconds for reconfiguration to complete |
+Wait a few seconds for the reconfiguration to complete |

 Note

-Step 3: Verify server status#
+Step 3: Checking server status#

 7 |

-Check the Server Online indicator: |
+Look at the Server Online indicator: |

-Green: server active Red: server not active |
+Green: Server active Red: Server not active |

 8 |

-After starting the robot program, check the Client Online indicator: |
+After starting the program from the robot, look at the Client Online indicator: |

 Green: robot connected Red: robot not connected |